Free life insurance quotes in minutes

 Policygenius content follows strict guidelines for editorial accuracy and integrity.
 Learn about our editorial standards and how we make money.

-Shopping for life insurance as a senior can be complicated — but it doesn’t have to be.
-Whether you’re replacing a policy or looking at quotes for the first time, we researched the best life insurance companies for older adults using industry data, pricing from Policygenius carrier partners, and ratings from third parties like AM Best and J.D.
+Whether you’re replacing a policy or looking at quotes for the first time, we researched the best life insurance companies for seniors using industry data, pricing from Policygenius carrier partners, and ratings from third parties like AM Best and J.D.
 Power.

 The 5 best life insurance companies for seniors in 2024